NAME

 Calculate methylation frequency at genomic CpG sites from a tsv file containing methylation calls produced by f5c call-methylation.
 This is an optimised version of the nanopolish calculate_methylation_frequency.py script.

 Output file to write the methylation frequencies in tsv format.
-Write to stdout if not specified.
+Write to stdout if not specified.-s

 Print the version number to the standard out.